JzLimGH/Intermediate-Excel-WS/README.md

 Format: Rand()

 ### LOGEST
-For the regression analysis: $y = b*m^x$
+For the regression analysis: y = b*m^x

-Entering as a single cell will only return m whereas entering as an array will give you all the other regression statistics(which you can find by googling LOGEST, for this example I will only show the mechanics of comparing LOGEST and GROWTH so I only use the first and col of the first row which is m and b respectively.
+Entering as a single cell will only return m whereas entering as an array will give you all the other regression statistics(which you can find by googling LOGEST, for this example I will only show the mechanics of comparing LOGEST and GROWTH so I only use the first row which is m and b respectively.)
 Generally I only use it as a single cell since all I care about is the trend.
+Format: LOGEST(Y-values,x-values,b_preference,stats_table)

 ### GROWTH
+This function will give you the actual expected y's which are calculated.